petershin/liferay-learn/docs/dxp-cloud/latest/en/reference/command-line-tool.md

 ## Open docs

-Use the `lcp docs` command to access Liferay DXP Cloud resources, including official documentation, Help Center content, and more.
+Use the `lcp docs` command to access Liferay Cloud resources, including official documentation, Help Center content, and more.

 ## Uninstalling Version 3 of the CLI Tool